7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/_main_example_explanation.md

      ...
 0000 0001 0000 0010  >> 8    ==>  ...
 0000 0000 0000 0001

-Now when you AND that result with 0xff:
+Now, here is what happens when you AND that result with 0xff:

 ```
 ...
 0000 0000 0000 0001